 All trainees attend a weekly Translational Neurology Seminar.
 This seminar series supplements the many conferences available to the trainees within the Department of Neurology and other programs, such as Grand Rounds and a Live Patient Conference.
 Trainees also attend laboratory meetings within their mentor’s research area.
 They are also required to present their research at one of the Neurology Research Seminars.

 Fellow Research Days

 Trainees present their work at Neuroscience Day and the annual Neurobiology of Disease Symposium.

 Trainees are given stipends based on their post-doctoral level in accordance with NIH standards.
-A small amount for research-related expenses is also provided.
+Funding to support research-related expenses is also available.